Sections in this guide (click title to view)

 For more information on the junction design, see section 5 of this web page.

-The decorative lighting installation in Carlisle Lane has now been completed and will go live on the 17th October.
+The decorative lighting installation in Carlisle Lane has now been completed and will go live on 17 October.
 Our footway renewal and cleaning works in Carlisle Lane will be completed by 14 October.

 Network Rail are currently removing their site compound from the Upper Marsh rail arches to make way for our works.
 From 16 October, construction will begin on new high quality footways in Upper Marsh, which will be completed by early November.
 Road closures and diversion routes will be in place during this time.